 Additionally, one night at dinner at a restaurant while out of town for a hockey tournament, we left on the table:

 - 1 cup of French fries

 We probably should have finished the veggies.
 Shame on our health habits for that particular meal.
-Nonetheless, we only ordered one appetizer, one adult entree, and two kids’ meals.
+Nonetheless, we only ordered one appetizer, one adult entree, and two kids’ meals for four of us.
 Yet, we still left so much food on the table!

 It’s hard not to waste food while traveling, particularly when we don’t have control over portion size.
 We typically try to order fewer entrees, which also saves money.
 But we don’t always know how large portions will be and if we like the food when visiting new restaurants.
 While traveling, it’s also hard to take leftovers home to a hotel room.

 What Our Family Learned From Our Food Waste Audit

 For us, the food waste audit was most helpful in showing us which lifestyle habits are more likely to cause food waste for us.
 Breakfast leaves more food in its wake than dinner.
 Snacks are a good way to use up leftovers.
 Meals while traveling are significant food waste sources.
 And the freezer is a food waste lifesaver.

 In hindsight, some of our findings might seem obvious, but I had not paid enough attention in the past to truly isolate the areas where we created the most amount of waste.

 Our family has come a long way over the last few years with respect to saving and reusing food so it doesn’t go to waste.
 I’ve gathered a handful of recipes like soups, stews, and smoothies that help me use up extra bits and pieces of food that are nearing expiration.
 And we’ve created a family culture and eating habits more focused on scanning the fridge before making new meals and planning grocery lists.
 Like any family though, some food waste is inevitable.